+- Any SPAN, FREN, JAPN, ASLE course (please speak to an advisor for more info.)

-- PSYC 2223 Behavioral Statistics (May be taken as SOCI 2223) and select three (3) courses from the following: - CSCI 1203 Computer Concepts and Applications - HSVC 1313 Chemical Dependency and Treatment - HSVC 2073 Issues in Human Services Other HSVC electives may be allowed.
-See HSVC faculty advisors.
+- PSYC 2223 Behavioral Statistics (May be taken as SOCI 2223)

+- HSVC 2073 Issues in Human Services

+Other HSVC electives may be allowed.
+See

+HSVC faculty advisors.